vesselio/ABTesting/README.md

 2. Add your application
 3. Get Vessel Secret Key

+<strong>Step I: Cocoapod Users</strong>

+If you are using then add following line in you Podfile

+platform :ios, '6.0'
+pod 'ABTestingVessel', :git =>'https://github.com/vesselio/ABTesting', :branch => 'Studio'

 <strong>Step II: Unzip and Install</strong>

 1. Make sure you are using the latest version of Xcode (v4.6+) and targeting iOS 4.3 or higher.